White Oak

 Best for

 Mostly killed by Emerald Ash Borer on the South Shore.
-Mill what's standing dead — it's still usable timber.
+Mill standing dead — it's still usable timber if caught early enough.

 ⚠ Limited local availability